-For more than two decades I have manufactured custom architectural glass for residential installations, while at the same time creating Navajo-style tapestry works of art.
+For more than two decades I have manufactured custom architectural glass for residential installations, while at the same time creating tapestry works of art on Navajo-style looms.
 These two art forms were worlds apart from one another until recently when, for the first time, my love for glass and my passion for fiber arts were intertwined.

 A few years ago, in a time of grief, I was unexpectedly offered freedom.
 At a Pilchuck Glass School residency, I was given permission to breath, reflect, fail, and observe.
 It was the greatest artistic gift even given to me, and it changed my life immeasurable.
 From that opportunity came clarity, and slowly I have woven a tale that encompasses my desire to speak to social justice issues through mixed media visual arts.